Hazem7Mohammad/hector-slam-rover/README.md

 and then try to fix the localize file for best thing possible

+keep this pkg on github as reference and clone it on laptop as many times as you need to get the best amcl and navigation movement possible.

+check yori localize and udemy localize and your other pkgs. rover1 and gp1

 the arduino file is only cmd i need to fix arduino file in package to have same connection as mode 4 of cars